tallen11/l-systems/README.md

 $ make
 ```

-The project takes 3 command line arguments in this order: `path-to-grammar`, `iteration-count`, `axiom`.
+The project takes 3 command line arguments in this order: `path`, `iter-count`, `axiom`.

-- **path-to-grammar**: The path to your grammar file.
-These must be some kind of text file, .txt works fine.
+- **path**: The path to your grammar file.
+Grammars must be some kind of text file, .txt works fine.
-- **iteration-count**: The number of iterations to apply to the string.
+- **iter-count**: The number of iterations to apply to the string.
 - **axiom**: The starting string.

 To run: